Young to old, there is always a need

 *If you are a new volunteer and have not yet attended an Orientation Session, you are always welcome at Cat Depot to socialize with the cats in the meantime.

 Cat Socializer.
 Volunteers work directly with our adoptable cats to help increase or maintain "adoptability."
 Help reduce stress, offer enrichment, and aid in training.

 Cat Care Giver.
-Volunteers may perform a wide variety of tasks, such as cleaning cat cages and litterboxes, dishwashing, and laundry chores.
+Volunteers may perform a wide variety of tasks, such as cleaning cat cages and litter boxes, dish washing, and laundry chores.
 We do not allow volunteers to handle medication.
-Only specially trained volunteers are allowed to feed the cats.
+Specially trained volunteers are allowed to feed the cats and will be partnered with staff.
 You must be 18 years or older to participate in this type of work.

-Offsite-Adoptions/Tabling.
-Volunteers also have opportunities to help at offsite adoption and outreach events.
+Cat-Vocates.
+Volunteers have opportunities to help at outreach events, including informational table displays at places like New College and Whole Foods.
 Educational materials will be provided by Cat Depot.
 Any additional display items or handout material must be approved prior to event.

 Adoption Assistants.
 Working side-by-side with our adoption team to find homes for our very deserving felines.

 Committee Member/Events/Fundraising.
 You may wish to join committees for fundraising events and participate in the preparing and planning, as well as volunteering the day of the event.
 Committees include fundraising, food bank, coin bank, and other monthly or annual projects.